Monitor business metrics: boat data in Bleemeo

 Conclusion

 While you may not be interested in monitoring a boat, this shows you the simplicity of adding custom metrics in Bleemeo.
-You could have a dedicated view on your application for counting the number of registered users, the number of active users, today's revenue, etc. Then you can integrate in a few line of code & configuration these metrics in your Bleemeo dashboards and improve your monitoring experience by bringing facing them to your technical metrics (load, CPU / Memory usage).
-It will be easier to understand and analyze issues on your platform, determine if you a slow down is due to a higher number of active users or to a bad release.
+You could have a dedicated view on your application for counting the number of registered users, the number of active users, today's revenue, etc. Then you can integrate in a few lines of code & configuration these metrics in your Bleemeo dashboards and improve your monitoring experience by bringing facing them to your technical metrics (load, CPU / Memory usage).
+It will be easier to understand and analyze issues on your platform, determine if a slow-down is due to a higher number of active users or to a bad release.

 Start Monitoring your servers, containers, and applications in 30 seconds without credit card.Start your Free Trial